Just how important is Shopify speed optimization?

-Your customers are like a crew on a ship jumping off any way they can to get away from this horrible experience of using your site to buy what they want.
+Your customers are like a crew on a ship jumping overboard any way they can to get away from this horrible experience of using your site to buy what they want(ed).

 So how long does it take before someone ‘bounces’ (leaving your site without visiting any other page)?

-Pingdom ran the numbers and it’s not very forgiving.
+Pingdom ran the numbers.
+It’s not very forgiving.

 It means if you want to be fighting a fair fight and making your ad dollars and marketing efforts worth the while, you have to be measuring your Shopify speed optimization from the very start.